arturnista/FPSGame/README.md

 # FPSGame
-Random FPS game.
-Used just for test and learning
+FPS game developing for tests and learning